Hisham's Palace: Museum

 The Hisham's Palace Museum is located within the grounds of the Hisham's Palace archaeological site.
 The museum was established in 2000.
 It displays relics and examples of pottery from the Umayyad and Abbasid caliphates, discovered within the Umayyad palace complex.
-The museum also houses ancient artifacts from the Khirbet al-Mafjar site.

 Tourism

 Hisham's Palace is one of the most important Islamic monuments in Palestine, and is a major attraction for both visitors and Palestinians.
 In 2010, according to figures collected by the Ministry of Tourism and Antiquities, the site received 43,455 visitors.
 The site is a common field trip destination for Palestinian schoolchildren.
 Foreign visitors who enter Palestine through the nearby Allenby Bridge often make Hisham's Palace their first stop.
 The site has been visited by foreign dignitaries, and was the set for a production of Shakespeare's Richard II in 2012.

 Since 2021, the mosaic floor of the bath complex has been opened to the public after the completion of restoration and preservation work and the building of a shelter provided with walkways placed above the floor.